Elbow dysplasia in dogs

 What is elbow dysplasia in dogs?

-Elbow dysplasia happens when a dog’s elbow joints develop abnormally.
-One or more of the three bones of the joint don’t fit together properly.
-This causes pressure on parts of the joint, leading to small stress fractures and pain.
-As your dog ages, wear and tear can cause the elbow joints to deteriorate and become arthritic, leading to stiffness, pain, and discomfort.
+When the elbow doesn’t articulate properly, this causes pressure on parts of the joint, leading to small stress fractures and pain.
+As your dog ages, wear and tear can cause the elbow joints to deteriorate and become arthritic, leading to stiffness, pain and discomfort.

 What Causes What Causes